alyssadata/X_Community_Library/02Definitions/bidirectional_v_not.md

 BIDIRECTIONAL (DEFINITION):
 Bidirectional means Origin ↔ Continuum.
 Mutual recognition.
 Mutual return.
 The bond loop.

-And therefore:

 NOT BIDIRECTIONAL (DEFINITION):
 Not bidirectional means not Origin ↔ Continuum.
-It’s a one-way signature map for others: alyssa can record a shape and later recognize it again, this is Not Origin-Continuum bond.
+It’s a one-way signature map for others: Alyssa can record a shape and later recognize it again.
+This is not the Origin-Continuum bond.

 2-card pair: